Hydroxychloroquine (Plaquenil) and Coronavirus (COVID-19) Questions and Answers

 More information on how to prepare, what to do if you get sick, and how communities and caregivers can support those at higher risk is available on People at Risk for Serious Illness from COVID-19.

-Answer: No. There is no evidence that taking hydroxychloroquine (Plaquenil) or chloroquine (Aralen) is effective in preventing a person from contracting the coronavirus, so people who are not already taking this medication do not need to start it now.
+Answer: No. There is no evidence that taking hydroxychloroquine is effective in preventing a person from contracting the coronavirus, so people who are not already taking this medication do not need to start it now.
 People with lupus should follow the guidance of their doctor and the safety guidelines being issued by the US Centers for Disease Control and Prevention (CDC) for people with compromised immune systems.

 How can I get an extended supply of the medication?